jeffreykegler/old_kollos/notes/misc/strand.md

 accessor that returns the set of links for the Earley item `yim`.

-When we apply a dotted rule notion to an Earley item, it is equivalent to that dotted rule notion applied to the dotted rule of the Earley item.
+A dotted rule notion, when applied to a Earley item, is equivalent to that dotted rule notion applied to the dotted rule of the Earley item.
-For example, a medial Earley item is an Earley item whose dotted rule is medial.
+For example, a medial Earley item is an Earley item whose dotted rule is a medial.
-Similarly, pseudo-code accessors whose argument can be a dotted rule, when that argument is an
+Similarly, a pseudo-code accessor whose argument can be a dotted rule, when that argument is a
-Earley item, apply to the dotted rule of the
+Earley item, applies to the dotted rule of the
 Earley item.
 For example, if `yim` is an Earley item,
 ```
      Rule(yim) == Rule(DR(yim))
 ```

-When we apply a rule notion applied to an Earley item, it is equivalent to that rule notion applied to the rule of the dotted rule of the Earley item.
+A rule notion, when applied to a Earley item, is equivalent to that rule notion applied to the rule of the dotted rule of the Earley item.
-For example, a start Earley item is an
-Earley item whose rule is a start rule.
+For example, a start Earley item is an Earley item in which the rule of the dotted rule is a start rule.
-Similarly, pseudo-code accessors whose argument can be a rule, when that argument is an
+Similarly, a pseudo-code accessor whose argument can be a rule, when that argument is a
-Earley item, apply to the rule of the dotted rule of the
+Earley item, applies to the rule of the dotted rule of the
 Earley item.
 For example, if `yim` is an Earley item,
 ```